cosmos/cosmos-sdk/docs/spec/ibc/optimizations.md

 This allows us to invoke the _IBCcleanup _function to resolve all outstanding messages up to and including _head_ with one merkle proof.
 Note that if this handles both recovering from a blocked queue after timeouts, as well as a routine cleanup method to recover space.
 In the cleanup scenario, we assume that there may also be a number of messages that have been processed by the receiving chain, but not yet posted to the sending chain, _tail(B:q<sub>A.reciept </sub>) > head(A:q<sub>B.send </sub>)_.
 As such, the _advance_ function must not modify any messages between the head and the tail.

 ![Cleaning up Packets](images/CleanUp.png)

-### 4.3 Handling Byzantine failures

-While every message is guaranteed reliable in the face of malicious nodes or relays, all guarantees break down when the entire blockchain on the other end of the connection exhibits byzantine faults.
-These can be in two forms: failures of the consensus mechanism (reversing "final" blocks), or failure at the application level (not performing the action defined by the message).

-The IBC protocol can only detect byzantine faults at the consensus level, and is designed to halt with an error upon detecting any such fault.
-That is, if it ever sees two different headers for the same height (or any evidence that headers belong to different forks), then it must freeze the connection immediately.
-The resolution of the fault must be handled by the blockchain governance, as this is a serious incident and cannot be predefined.

-If there is a big divide in the remote chain and they split eg. 60-40 as to the direction of the chain, then the light-client protocol will refuses to follow either fork.
-If both sides declare a hard fork and continue with new validator sets that are not compatible with the consensus engine (they don't have ⅔ support from the previous block), then users will have to manually tell their local client which chain to follow (or fork and follow both with different IDs).

-The IBC protocol doesn't have the option to follow both chains as the queue and associated state must map to exactly one remote chain.
-In a fork, the chain can continue the connection with one fork, and optionally make a fresh connection with the other fork (which will also have to adjust internally to wipe its view of the connection clean).

-The other major byzantine action is at the application level.
-Let us assume messages represent transfer of value.
-If chain A sends a message with X tokens to chain B, then it promises to remove X tokens from the local supply.
-And if chain B handles this message with a success code, it promises to credit X tokens to the account mentioned in the message.
-What if A isn't actually removing tokens from the supply, or if B is not actually crediting accounts?

-Such application level issues cannot be proven in a generic sense, but must be handled individually by each application.
-The activity should be provable in some manner (as it is all in an auditable blockchain), but there are too many failure modes to attempt to enumerate, so we rely on the vigilance of the participants in the extremely rare case of a rogue blockchain.
-Of course, this misbehavior is provable and can negatively impact the value of the offending chain, providing economic incentives for any normal chain not to run malicious applications over IBC.